HillaryIkhais/sales-report/README.md

 ## What This Project Does

-It helps improve understanding of sales performance by answering questions like:
+The goal of this project is to analyze sales data to understand:
-1. Which products generate the most revenue?
+1. Which products generate the most revenue
-2. Which cities or regions perform best?
+2. How sales perform across different regions
-3. How do sales trend over time?
+3. Monthly sales trends over time

-4. Are there patterns by day of week?
-5. Which managers are top performers?
+These insights can help businesses make better decisions about inventory, marketing, and regional focus.

 ## Dataset